TheresaLui/SelfHelpContent_v2/articles/microsoft.web/problemscoping-web-scoping-remote-debugging-linux.md

 			"id": "3",
 			"order": 3,
 			"controlType": "dropdown",
-			"displayLabel": "Has the site volume increased?",
-			"watermarkText": "Choose an option",
+			"displayLabel": "Have you updated Visual Studio to the latest updates?", "watermarkText": "Choose an option",
 			"dropdownOptions": [{
 					"value": "Yes",